It’s been a weird 24 hours.

 Last financial year, there were less than 3 million Level A consultations of this kind.
 As you can read in the article, this is tiny in the scheme of things.

 But using the billing data in this way caused considerable grief for a number of respondents.

 Overwhelmingly, the response was that the information must be wrong because everybody had anecdotal evidence of waste.
 One lawyer even told me that the tests performed by his doctor when he went in for vaccinations were completely unnecessary.
 A nurse told me that people with scraped knees, weight gain, and pimply noses were seeking medical attention.
 One ‘GP’ told me that doctors routinely charge Medicare too much (this doctor then went on to say that they had never heard of Medicare audits and didn’t know what Professional Standards Review was).

 Here’s a quick overview of how Medicare auditing works.
-There are two main ways of getting pinged for a thorough review.
+There are two main ways of getting pinged.
 The first is to have a billing profile which is different to the billing profile of your peers.
 The theory is simple: two doctors in similar circumstances should see similar kinds of problems and, therefore, deliver similar kinds of services.
 For example, if one doctor is ordering lots of CT scans and billing them to Medicare, Medicare will send them interesting letters and seek to review their notes.
 If one doctor is billing lots of higher level consultations, Medicare will pick this up.
 The second way is to bill more than 80 services to Medicare per day for 20 days or more.
 This is called the 80/20 rule.

 If abuse of the system were as rampant as people’s intuitions appear to be, we’d know about it.
 If people are billing scraped knees and pimples as Level B consultations, we’d know about it (bets are on that the doctor suspected something else).
 If doctors are billing unnecessary tests as a matter of habit, we would know about it.